Frequently Asked Questions

 Cap and Gown purchases are handled by a third party company, Herff Jones.

 Regalia IS required for graduates to participate in the in-person ceremony.
+Graduates must order their regalia by April 28 through the UMBC Bookstore order form.

+Undergraduate regalia will be shipped to the address you provide when ordering.
 Ph.D. and Master’s degrees candidates may choose to rent regalia through the bookstore.
 If rented, the regalia will be mailed with a return shipping label.
 You are responsible for the return of the regalia, and you will need to rent regalia again if you choose to participate in a future in-person ceremony.

 Why can’t I login to Marching Order?